Your Vision Health And Cataracts

 - Need for brighter light for reading and other activities

 - “Halos” around lights

 - Frequent changes in eyeglass or contact lens prescription

 - A single eye with double vision

 How can you tell if you may have cataracts?
 The pupil, the black dot in the center of the eye is the place where a cataract will form.
 There shouldn’t be a cloudy or haze.
-Your eye pupil should be completely black to be cataract free.
+In other words, your eye pupils should be completely black to be cataract free.